 - Deep cuts and bleeding

 According to a 2019 CNN report, a vape pen exploded in a teenager’s mouth while the device was in use.
 The force of the explosion broke his jaw down the middle and blew out several of his teeth.

 Vaping Health Risks

-The most notable health risks of vaping — nicotine addiction, battery explosions, and toxic chemical exposure — put users in danger of a variety of illnesses and injuries.
+The most notable health risks of vaping — nicotine addiction and toxic chemical exposure — put users in danger of a variety of illnesses and injuries.

 - Brain development issues